psychemedia/storytelling-notes/gwion-bach.md

 Elphin seated himself at the right hand of Seithenyn.
 Teithrin remained at the end of the hall; on which Seithenyn exclaimed, "Come on, man, come on.
 What, if you be not the son of a king, you are the guest of Seithenyn ap Seithyn Saidi.
 The most honourable place to the most honourable guest, and the next most honourable place to the next most honourable guest; the least honourable guest above the most honourable inmate ; and, where there are but two guests, be the most honourable who he may, the least honourable of the two is next in honour to the most honourable of the two, because they are no more but two; and, where there are only two, there can be nothing between.
 ‘Therefore sit, and drink.
 Gwin o Eur: wine from gold."

-The following conversation is worthy the attention of antiquarians, and all those who are prejudiced against modern improvements :
+The following conversation is worthy the attention of antiquarians, and all those who are prejudiced against modern improvements:

 "Prince Seithenyn," said Elphin, "I have visited you on a subject of  deep moment.
 Reports have been brought to me, that the embankment, which has been so long intrusted to your care, is in a state of dangerous decay."

 "Decay," said Seithenyn " is one thing, and danger is another.
 Every thing that is old must decay.
 That the embankment ts old, I am free to confess; that it is somewhat rotten in parts, I will not altogether deny ; that it is any the worse for that, I do most sturdily gainsay.
-It does its business well : it works well: it keeps out the water from the land, and it lets in the wine upon the High Commission of Embankment.
+It does its business well: it works well: it keeps out the water from the land, and it lets in the wine upon the High Commission of Embankment.
 Cupbearer, fill, Our ancestors were wiser than we: they built it in their wisdom ; and, if we should be so rash as to try to mend it, we should only mar it."

 "The stonework," said Teithrin, "is sapped and mined: the piles are rotten, broken, and dislocated: the floodgates and sluices are leaky and creaky."